givepraise/praise/README.md

 # Praise

+### 🎉 Praise is live!
+The Token Engineering Commons is the first community to use Praise.
+To see Praise in action, please join the [TEC Discord](https://discord.tecommons.org) or login to the [Prasie Dashboard](https://praise.tecommons.org) using any Ethereum address.

 ### ℹ️ Praise is under active development, codebase should be considered alpha stage.
 Breaking changes will happen.

 - [About](#about)